SajeshRaoE/TestProject/README.md

 - 👋 Hi, I’m @SajeshRaoE
-- 👀 I’m interested in Data Science field
+- 👀 I believe, people who have data will rule the world.
-- 🌱 I’m currently learning Python.
+- 🌱 I get excited teverytime I bring out some smart and better solution to the problem.

 <!---